A Coaching Power Tool Created by Rizk Mawass

-People are jammed in their circumstances, because they believe that many reasons are preventing them from being who they want to be or from achieving what they wish to achieve.
+People are jammed in their circumstances because they believe that many reasons are preventing them from being who they want to be or from achieving what they wish to achieve.
 The perspective is a victim mode where they feel minor in the situation.
 They are giving the external circumstances power over their lives.
-In contrast successful people just care about results, because there are always reasons why it can’t be done but you have to be the only reason why it can be done.
+In contrast, successful people just care about results, because there are always reasons why it can’t be done but you have to be the only reason why it can be done.

 Here is a wonderful story told by Jim Rhon who is one of the best inspirational speakers about how we can turn the reasons into opportunities if we really have a desire to bring results.

 This story emphasizes that you can’t control the circumstances.
-However, you can control your perception and how to invest the situation instead of complaining and counting the reasons.
+However, you can control your perception and how to invest in the situation instead of complaining and counting the reasons.
 So as Jimmy Dean said:

 I can’t change the direction of the wind, but I can adjust my sails to always reach my destination.

-Results have the power to create the change you desire, results are the new outcomes of the transformation you are seeking, results are the new behaviour of the new life you are creating, and results are the power you will enjoy due to the efforts you are investing.
+Results have the power to create the change you desire, results are the new outcomes of the transformation you are seeking, results are the new behavior of the new life you are creating, and results are the power you will enjoy due to the efforts you are investing.
 And as Andy Roddick said:

 At one point in your life you either have the things you want or the reasons why you don’t.